Phalanx (comics): Phalanx on Earth

-The Phalanx on Earth were initially formed by a group of human mutant haters who voluntarily infected themselves with the Transmode virus, taken from the ashes of Warlock, a renegade Technarch who had joined the New Mutants, in an attempt to turn them into "living Sentinels".
-Steven Lang, the man who had used the Sentinels against the X-Men many years before, was recruited from a mental hospital to become an "interface".
+The Phalanx on Earth were initially formed by a group of human mutant haters who voluntarily infected themselves with the Transmode virus, taken from the remains of the renegade Technarch Warlock.
+Steven Lang, who had used the Sentinels against the X-Men many years before, was recruited from a mental hospital to become an "interface".
 Uninfected by the Transmode virus, Lang was meant to be a buffer, keeping the Phalanx "on track" for its intended purpose.
 Lang was assisted by Cameron Hodge, a fellow anti-mutant with immortality obtained from the demon N'astirh.
 Years ago, in a failed effort to contract the Transmode virus, Hodge had killed Warlock.
 In an attempt to destroy Archangel, Hodge used a Phalanx construct of Candy Southern.

 Phalanx' initial attempt to assimilate mutants into its collective was thwarted by the natural resistance of mutants to the Transmode virus.
 In a scheme to subvert the X-Men's mutant genome knowledge base, Phalanx attacked the X-Mansion, kidnapped most of the X-Men and replaced them with disguised Phalanx members.
 Banshee returned to the school after the attack and kidnappings.
 The imposters' ignorance of Professor X's inability to walk alerted Banshee to their deception.
 Sabretooth, recruited from a cell in the complex, joined with Banshee to save Emma Frost and Jubilee.
 When Banshee discovered the Phalanx had accessed the location of several young mutants for use in further study, he alerted Wolverine and Cable.
 In turn, they recruited Cyclops and Jean Grey.
 Professor X, Excalibur, X-Factor and X-Force sought the location of a third, unknown, group of Phalanx.
 To prevent the Phalanx from accessing any further information, Banshee destroyed the knowledge base.

-While Banshee's group scrambled to save the young mutants, they were followed closely by the Phalanx impersonating several beings, notably police officers.
-The group was joined by the mutant Synch that could copy powers which proved helpful as Banshee's screams easily subdued many Phalanx entities.
-The rest of the targeted mutants were being held by Harvest in an old, decommissioned battleship and disguised itself as Gregor, an imprisoned farm boy-type mutant.
-The disguise was suspected by some of the prisoners.
-Eventually, the group saved all the targeted new mutants except for Blink having sacrificed herself to save the rest and killing Harvest.